mahlberg-lab/clic/docs/advanced/api_usage.rst

 R
 ^

-Functions to access the CLiC API from R are available in an `R package <https://github.com/birmingham-ccr/clicclient>`_.
+Functions to access the CLiC API from R are available in the `clicclient R package <https://github.com/birmingham-ccr/clicclient>`_.
+This package is still under development to work with CLiC 2.0.
+If you would like to contribute to this package, please get in touch at `clic@contacts.bham.ac.uk <clic@contacts.bham.ac.uk>`_.
-The package contains a *Getting Started* vignette which includes code samples.